code-423n4/2023-03-mute-findings/report.md

 C4 is an open organization governed by participants in the community.

-C4 Contests incentivize the discovery of exploits, vulnerabilities, and bugs in smart contracts.
+C4 Audits incentivize the discovery of exploits, vulnerabilities, and bugs in smart contracts.
 Security researchers are rewarded at an increasing rate for finding higher-risk issues.
-Contest submissions are judged by a knowledgeable security researcher and solidity developer and disclosed to sponsoring developers.
+Audit submissions are judged by a knowledgeable security researcher and solidity developer and disclosed to sponsoring developers.
 C4 does not conduct formal verification regarding the provided code but instead provides final verification.

 C4 does not provide any guarantee or warranty regarding the security of this project.
 All smart contract software should be used at the sole risk and responsibility of users.